- Original / Generic tool comparison

 Half measures aren’t generally a good idea when you’re dealing with something that carries the kind of power these are designed for.
 If you don’t have the tool, I would suggest carefully soldering terminals – unless you’re looking to start a fire.
 Mini-Fit Sr terminals are near impossible to reliably manually crimp with pliers.

-The AWG 14/16 tool understandably requires smaller terminals, but even with these, you’ve got to open the tool right up, and even then, the terminals just barely fit into it.
-In any case, these wire sizes are far too puny for the monster size and carrying capacity of these connectors.
+The AWG 14/16 tool understandably requires smaller terminals, but even with these, you’ve got to open the tool right up, and even then, the terminals just barely fit into it, not so great for usability, In any case, these wire sizes are far too puny for the monster size and carrying capacity of these connectors.
 If you are using AWG 14/16, it’s because everything else in your system uses a bigger size, and you want something smaller on this one particular occasion.
 That can make splashing out on this tool hard to justify.